Zaatari Refugee Camp

 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Research and Policy

-Camila Pérez graduated from Universidad de los Andes in Bogotá, Colombia, with a degree in political science and a minor in journalism.
-While studying, she worked as a research assistant for a project to analyze the political reintegration of former M-19 guerilla combatants, leading to her interest in political leadership amid armed conflict.
+Camila Pérez graduated from Universidad de los Andes in Bogotá, Colombia with a degree in political science and a minor in journalism.
+During her studies, she worked as a research assistant analyzing the political reintegration of former M-19 guerilla combatants, leading to her interest in political leadership amid armed conflict.

-At The Pearson Institute, Pérez hopes to explore in depth how political participation is affected by violent contexts and vice versa.
-She particularly aims to assess the role of local and marginalized leaders in the articulation of national and local institutions, and the means by which they can boost consensuses that allow vulnerable communities to peacefully negotiate their demands.
+At The Pearson Institute, Pérez hopes to explore how political participation is affected by violent contexts and vice versa.
+She particularly aims to assess the role of local and marginalized leaders in the development of national and local institutions, and the means by which they can boost consensuses that allow vulnerable communities to peacefully negotiate their demands.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.